 5-13.
 Use of Facilities, Equipment and Property, Including Intellectual Property

-Equipment essential in accomplishing job duties is often expensive and may be difficult to replace.
+Equipment is essential in accomplishing job duties, is often expensive, and may be difficult to replace.
 When using property, employees are expected to exercise care, perform required maintenance, and follow all operating instructions, safety standards and guidelines.

 Please notify your Supervisor if any equipment, machines, or tools appear to be damaged, defective, or in need of repair.
 Prompt reporting of loss, damages, defects, and the need for repairs could prevent deterioration of equipment and possible injury to employees or others.
 The Supervisor can answer any questions about an employee's responsibility for maintenance and care of equipment used on the job.